-Community Healing Center is there for individuals, couples, and families dealing with addiction and substance abuse.
-Kalamazoo, MI area residents in need of addiction treatment can find hope and begin their journey to recovery at our facilities.
+Community Healing Center is the Addiction Treatment Center to Put You on the Path to Recovery.
+We are here for individuals, couples, and families dealing with addiction and substance abuse.
+Kalamazoo area residents in need of addiction treatment can find hope and begin their journey to recovery at our facilities.

-Detoxification and Residential Treatment at our beautiful treatment center typically involves a stay of 10 to 18 days.
-We have recently completed a major renovation at our facility on Shaffer Street, offering state-of-the-art services for residents of Kalamazoo, MI and all of Southwest Michigan.
+Detoxification and Residential Treatment at our beautiful treatment center typically involves a stay of 10 to 18 days, depending upon your medical insurance.
+We offer state-of-the-art services for residents of Kalamazoo and all of Southwest Michigan.

 See below for information on what patients should bring to Community Healing Center, as well as visitation policies and more.
 We promote healing and health for both our patients and their loved ones on this important journey to recovery.

 Download information to help you plan for your admission to the Gilmore Community Healing Center: Patient Information

 - Medications (no addictive medications – talk to the nurse before you come): Please notify the nursing staff if the patient is taking medication.
 This is extremely important for proper medication management.
 All medications must be brought in at the time of admission.
 If necessary, we can help clients fill their prescriptions, and we can help facilitate to get home meds filled and delivered.